xDarkicex/GO-CLASS/README.md

 This is a repo of Golang lessons and learnings

-We all have to learn, we all have to climb, without the struggle their can be no success!
+We all have to learn, we all have to climb, without the struggle there can be no success!

 Many of these lessons are taken from Todd Mcleod, he is an awesome teacher I suggest taking his udemy course on go language.